 The doctoral program provides advanced training in the theories and methods of ethnomusicology, including the documentation and analysis of living traditions, and is intended for students conducting research in any culture area.
-Specialized coursework for the Ph.D. includes transcription and analysis, an advanced fieldwork seminar, and a variety of ethnomusicology seminars on specialized topics such as historical ethnomusicology, music and film in cross-cultural perspectives, and studies of specific music cultures or genres.
+The coursework includes seminars on general issues (e.g., Music and Language, Music and Nation-Building, Music and Film), and courses focusing on geographic areas.